efeelize/eng/kaiyan/shopping/brand_starbucks.md

 > 2)it is a pretty specialized.
 In fact, the only other word I can think that follows the same pattern is space faring, wow, which doesn't really even exist.I've never even heard of that, but cool, I like that spacefaring you know.

+> 3)this is a great word when you start an activity with a special focus or an aim, a goal, Like you set out to win the championship if you're an athlete.

 # 3.evoke emotion/feeling/memories [激起、激发]
 > this character Starbuck was a sailor and so that was meant to, to bring about, or to make somebody feel an emotion.
 And that's what this word evoke mean.It's come up in terms of evoke a feeling, something smells often evoke memories.like smells often evoke memories of your childhood when you were young. seeing something or hearing something.
 When I hear music that I listen to when I was in high school, they evoke emotions of high school which weren't my favorite days.